Evening

 Sleep: Three nights of sleeping through.
 The pattern is consolidating.
 My nervous system, learning that night, means rest: that darkness is safe, that vigilance can be released for seven hours without catastrophe.

 Cognition: Prefrontal cortex restored.
 Can read complex theory.
 Follow sustained arguments.
-Synthesize across frameworks.
+Synthesise across frameworks.
 Think without forcing each thought into existence through sheer will.

 Embodiment: Being in my body rather than trying to manage it from outside.
 Can feel sensations without them being threatening.
 Can notice needs before they escalate into emergencies.